 Tax Code Chapter 41A gives property owners meeting certain criteria the option to request binding arbitration as an alternative to filing an appeal of an ARB decision to district court.
 In binding arbitration, an independent, neutral arbitrator hears and exams the facts of an appeal and makes a decision that is binding on all parties.

-To qualify for binding arbitration, a property owner must file a Request for Binding Arbitration, together with a $500 deposit, with the appraisal district within 45 days of receiving an ARB order of determination.
+To qualify for binding arbitration, a property owner must file a Request for Binding Arbitration, together with the required deposit payable to the Comptroller's office, with the appraisal district within 45 days of receiving an ARB order of determination.

 The appraisal district must certify the application and forward the request and property owner’s deposit to the Comptroller’s office within 10 calendar days.